freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 # Contribution Guidelines

-Hello 👋 !
+Hello 👋!

 freeCodeCamp.org is possible thanks to thousands of kind volunteers like you.
-We are grateful for your interest in contributing and we are exited to welcome you onboard.
+We are grateful your contributions, and we are exited to welcome you onboard.

-Any and all contributions are welcome alike.

-> **A quick note before getting started:**
->
-> We have a ["Code of Conduct"](/docs/CODE_OF_CONDUCT.md) that you should follow at all times.
-In summary - We want contributing to freeCodeCamp.org, foster a welcoming environment that is safe and inclusive for everyone.
->
-> Be polite and succinct in your conversations with fellow contributors.
-Remember to respect everyone's time and efforts, they are helping the community same as you.
+We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
+Take a moment to read it.
+It's not very long.

 Happy Contributing 🎉!